Vijeta-Garg/HikingCyberdeck/README.md

 The project is a dual-display cyberdeck optimized for hiking.
 It is an offline "mini computer" which can scroll through files such as a hiking survival guide.
 At the same time, on another display it can display the current pressure and altitude a hiker is at in Chinese lettering.
 The cyberdeck itself is controlled by 3 CherryMX switches and is housed inside a sunglass case!

-How does it all fit together:
+How does it all fit together?
-The sunglass case has different "layers"
+The sunglass case has different "layers":

 The top layer is the two displays which live on the lid

-Underneath that, there are 3 mounted CherryMX switches and a port to connect to the pico underneath.
+Below that, there are 3 mounted CherryMX switches and a port to connect to the pico underneath.

 And on the very bottom under the switches there's the perfboard where the raspberry pico w, battery, and environment sensor live.